A Classic Cooking Class in Cusco

 San Pedro Market

 A cooking class in Cusco is not complete without a visit to one of the city’s most notable markets, San Pedro Market.
+Moreover, even if you do not do a cooking class, going to the San Pedro Market is one of the best things to do in Cusco.
 Inside the San Pedro Market is a mix of culinary ingredients and souvenirs.
-It has the feeling of a farmers market, but on a much larger scale.
+It has the feeling of a farmers market but on a much larger scale.
 There are several local farmers at their stands selling everything they produce i.e. meat, fruits, vegetables, cheese, bread and more.

 We were very excited to hear that our cooking class in Cusco would begin by meeting our chef, Jesus, at San Pedro Market.
 Chef Jesus took us into San Pedro Market for a Peruvian culinary tour of knowledge.
 He explained the different varieties of fruit grown in Peru and the ones we would be working with during our cooking class.
 We were able to taste different passion fruits that we had never seen before.
 Each one looked and tasted so different – it was amazing.
 Chef Jesus also took us to see the cheese, bakery and chocolate aisles.
 He would talk with such passion every time he showed us something unique to Peruvian cuisine.
 It was very inspiring to see his passion for Peruvian cuisine that we became even more excited for our Cusco cooking class.